Term::ReadLine::Gnu Functions

 rl_filename_list

-and is implemented for the compatibility
+completion_function and is implemented for the compatibility

-with Term::ReadLine::Perl
+with Term::ReadLine::Perl.

 list_completion_function